Major Works and Qualifying Long Term Agreements

 Note: When calculating the estimated cost, VAT on works must be included.

-The process starts with the freeholder serving a s20 Notice of Intention on all leaseholders and Recognised Tenant’s Associations (RTA’s) which must generally contain the following:
+The process starts with the freeholder serving a s20 Notice of Intention To Carry out Works on all leaseholders and Recognised Tenant’s Associations (RTA’s) which must generally contain the following:

 - A description of the proposed works;